smilers/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 | **CSP** | ./User/Vendor/MSFT/Policy/Config/WindowsAI/[TurnOffWindowsCopilot](mdm/policy-csp-windowsai.md#turnoffwindowscopilot) |
 | **Group policy** | User Configuration > Administrative Templates > Windows Components > Windows Copilot > **Turn off Windows Copilot** |

-## Remove or prevent the previous Copilot in Windows (preview) experience
+## Remove or prevent installation of the Copilot app

 You can remove or uninstall the Copilot app from your device by using one of the following methods: